 An appropriation or transfer of unexpended capital project balances and payment into or appropriation from the Capital Reserve Fund for capital and nonrecurring expenditures, requiring Town Meeting approval in accordance with this Charter, may be decreased by a Town Meeting, but may not be increased.
 A Town Meeting may make no such appropriation or transfer of funds not recommended by the Board of Finance.
-The Board of Finance shall make a recommendation within five days of receipt of a request from the Board of Selectmen for a recommendation.
+The Board of Finance shall make a recommendation within five days of receipt of a request from the Board of SelectmenSelectpersons for a recommendation.

-- (d) Appropriations or transfers of unexpended capital project balances shall be determined by the Board of Selectmen in consultation with the Board of Finance.
-In accordance with General Statutes, such funds may be used for payment of debt servicing, payment of approved capital projects, payment into the general fund, or payment into the Capital Reserve Fund per Section 10-2 (c). [(18)11] - (e) The provisions of this section shall not be a limitation on the power of the Town Meeting to make appropriations to be met from the authorization of bonds, notes or other obligations for appropriations in accordance with the General Statutes and this Charter. - (f) Transfers of funds between Town departments (except the Board of Education) require approval of the Board of Finance upon the request of the Board of Selectmen.
-Transfers within a department's budget (except the Board of Education) require approval from the Board of Selectmen only.
+- (d) Appropriations or transfers of unexpended capital project balances shall be determined by the Board of SelectmenSelectpersons in consultation with the Board of Finance.
+In accordance with the General Statutes, such funds may be used for payment of debt servicing, payment of approved capital projects, payment into the general fund, or payment into the Capital Reserve Fund per Section 10-2 (c). [(18)] - (e) The provisions of this section shall not be a limitation on the power of the Town Meeting to make appropriations to be met from the authorization of bonds, notes or other obligations for appropriations in accordance with the General

+Statutes and this Charter.

+(f) Transfers of funds between Town agencies or departments (except the Board of Education) require approval of the Board of Finance upon the request of the Board of SelectmenSelectpersons.
+Transfers within a department's budget (except the Board of Education) require approval from the Board of SelectmenSelectpersons only.
+The Board of Education is authorized to approve all transfers within its budget, but shall provide a summary report of transfer activity to the Board of Finance at the end of each fiscal year.

-Section 10-3.
-Expenditures and accounting.
+Section 10-3 Expenditures and accounting.